contact

 How to apply

-Our meet-up is limited to eight people, so we have to select participants.
+Our meet-up is limited to six or seven people, so we have to select participants.
 Fill out the application form and write a 100 word project statement that tells us: who you are; what you’re working on; and what you want to achieve during your stay.

 Alternatively you can also send an email to: